 Longevity and practicality

 Ultimately, the A380 was the realization of a dream.
 A giant floating village that could fly across continents with showers, lounges, and more.
-But the world quickly moved on.
+However, the world quickly moved on.

-Today, several passengers are looking for smaller airlines that can operate between their regional airports, and flying islands just don’t have a place anymore.
+Today, airlines are looking for smaller aircraft that can operate between regional airports, and flying islands just don’t have a place anymore.
 If an airline can fill up an entire A380, then it can be a huge profit driver, but that is becoming increasingly rare.

-With capacity being a crucial pull factor for the A380, it is more or less redundant in the present situation.
-Several airlines were already phasing out the superjumbo in favor of more cost-effective solutions.
+Capacity is a crucial pull factor for the A380.
+Therefore, with more precise options, the plane is becoming increasingly redundant.
+In recent years, several airlines have been planning the phase-out of the superjumbo in favor of more cost-effective solutions.
 It has only been in service since 2007, but companies quickly realized the drawbacks of having such a monument.

 It’s for this reason that the smaller capacity 747 just seems to win this round.
 Nonetheless, it is a bittersweet victory, as the sun is also setting on the icon.
-Modern aircraft such as the Boeing 777x and the Airbus A350 almost match capacity but with massive improvements in design, cost, and fuel efficiency.
+Modern aircraft such as the Airbus A350 and the upcoming Boeing 777X almost match capacity but with massive improvements in design, cost, and fuel efficiency.